cinghie/wordpress-starter-pack/wp-content/plugins/add-search-to-menu/readme.txt

 8. Plugin Settings

 == Changelog ==

+= 5.4.2 =
+* Improved - Compatibility with Weglot plugin.
+* Improved - Compatibility with TablePress plugin.
+* Fixed - Warning: trim() expects parameter 1 to be string, array given.
+* Fixed - Notice: Undefined index: s
+* Fixed - Media search in admin area was not working.
+* Fixed - Google analytics search was working on all pages.

 = 5.4.1 =
 * Fixed - PHP 5 issue 'Default value for parameters with a class type hint can only be NULL'.